 Alaska Structures also offers a number of other building solutions that may be helpful for schools that are trying to reopen during COVID-19:

 - Lunch rooms: The CDC recommends having students bring their own lunches and eat at their desks as feasible to discourage mixing of groups.
 If that’s not feasible for your school, consider adding another smaller cafeteria to your school’s campus to limit the amount of people that will be in the space at any given time.
 Alaska Structures provides dining facilities in a wide range of sizes to meet your school’s specific needs.

 - Gymnasiums: Limited shared use of spaces such as gymnasiums is also recommended, yet physical activity is essential for students.
 Adding an additional gymnasium to your school can help limit mixing between groups while still giving students’ their much needed time to stretch their legs.
 Alaska Structures offers gymnasiums ranging from 15 to 150 feet wide.

 - Portable bathrooms: Need additional bathrooms for your main school building to limit crowding in existing facilities?
 Alaska Structures’ hygiene facilities can be equipped with as many portable toilets, urinals, and sinks as your school requires.
 They can also be equipped with portable showers and lockers.

 Let’s Discuss Your School’s Reopening Plan Today!

-To learn more about our Denali Building System, cafeterias, gymnasiums, bathrooms, and other school building solutions, we encourage you to reach out to one of our knowledgeable building specialists today!
+To learn more about our fabric structures such as cafeterias, gymnasiums, bathrooms, and other school building solutions, we encourage you to reach out to one of our knowledgeable building specialists today!
 We’d be happy to discuss your school’s unique needs and how our building solutions can help you reopen safely.

 Or use our online contact form and submit your request.